Public Safety wins 3rd GOHS award

 November 12, 2024

-The UNG Department of Public Safety has earned first place in the annual Governor's Office of Highway Safety (GOHS) Governor's Challenge in the Colleges and Universities category for the third time.
-Accepting the award for UNG were (left) Greg Williams, director of public safety and chief of police, Brianna Klinge, public safety compliance specialist and Dennis Dorsey, deputy chief of police.
+The UNG Department of Public Safety has earned first place in the annual Governor's Office of Highway Safety Governor's Challenge in the Colleges and Universities category for the third time.
+Accepting the award for UNG, from left, were Greg Williams, director of Public Safety and chief of police; Brianna Klinge, public safety compliance specialist; and Dennis Dorsey, deputy chief of police.

 Article By: Denise Ray